nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 ## Preparing your platform to benefit from the ARC

+In the following, we recommend steps that you **can** take to prepare your platform towards using ARCs.
+Except for step 1, they are all optional and it depends on the platform, whether these are useful.

 1. Start creating your projects as ARCs
-   -
+   - You'd be surprised how
 2. [Create a group](./../DataHUB-Manual/datahub-CreateGroup.html) in the DataHUB for your platform
    - A platform group
    - If desired, you can easily set up an automated synchronization between your local (file share) and remote (DataHUB) ARCs
-- Design [metadata templates](./../guides/swate_template-contribution.html) for sample annotation
+3. Design [metadata templates](./../guides/swate_template-contribution.html) for sample annotation
   - Let your clients know, what information you need from them
-- Share an example ARC in the [DataHUB](https://git.nfdi4plants.org)
+4. Share an example ARC in the [DataHUB](https://git.nfdi4plants.org)
   - An example ARC helps to show clients the ARC concept and structure
   - Where can they find what information (protocols, datasets, results)
   - How can they interact with the ARC